The Apple Pie Motherhood Band

 In early 1968, the group recorded its first single, “Long Live Apple Pie,” produced by Felix Pappalardi, who had produced Cream’s 1967 album Disraeli Gears.
 It didn’t chart, but deejay Dick Summer of Boston’s WBZ gave it significant airplay and the band opened for The Bagatelle at The Boston Tea Party in February.
 The song also gained traction on many of the burgeoning alternative-rock stations across the US.

-A mixture of heavy blues, pop-folk psychedelia, extended instrumentals and tight harmonies that many critics compared to Crosby, Stills, Nash & Young, the album became an underground hit, particularly in Boston where it found airplay on WBCN (founded in March 1968, a few months before the LP’s release).
+A mixture of heavy blues, pop-folk psychedelia, extended instrumentals and tight harmonies that many critics compared to Crosby, Stills, Nash & Young, the album became an underground hit, particularly in Boston where it found airplay on WBCN (which switched from a classical to a rock format in March 1968, a few months before the LP’s release).
 TAPMB spent the remainder of 1968 performing mostly in Greenwich Village and Chicago headlining small venues while playing larger ones as the opener for acts including Jefferson Airplane, The Chambers Brothers and Paul Butterfield Blues Band.
 In December, they appeared with The Velvet Underground and Canned Heat in Cleveland.

 MOVE TO VERMONT, LINEUP CHANGES, APPLE PIE